 The expression evaluates to a function object with a closure that assigns values to all variables that are referenced in expr and a function body that is expr.

 The values in the closure are the current values of those variables in the execution environment.

-The result of calling the obj.GetType() method on the resulting object is under-specified (see §6.9.24).Evaluating Object Expressions
+The result of calling the obj.GetType() method on the resulting object is under-specified (see §6.9.24).

+Evaluating Object Expressions

 At runtime, elaborated object expressions